OMNIALowCode/omniadocs/docs/pages/omnia3/Modeler/omnia3_modeler_datavisualization.md

 ## 5. User Interface Behaviours

-**_Dashboard / User Interface Behaviours_**
+**_User Interface / Dashboard / User Interface Behaviours_**

-In order to extend your application user interface you can add new behaviours to your dashboard' user interface.
+In order to extend your application user interface you can add new behaviours to your dashboard user interface.

 Click [here](omnia3_modeler_uibehaviours.html), to know more about user interface behaviours.